root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Limits

 This section summarizes key design limits of RNTuple data sets.
+The limits refer to a single RNTuple and do not consider combinations/joins such as "friends" and "chains".

 | Limit                                          | Value                        | Reason / Comment                                     |
 |------------------------------------------------|------------------------------|------------------------------------------------------|